clairegracey28-blip/Project1/README.md

 **Description**: Query 2 provides the user with **player** and **team** tables joined to list each player alongside the team they are assigned to, then orders the results by team name alphabetically.

-**Mangerial justification**: This can be useful for roster verifcation.
+**Mangerial Justification**: This can be useful for roster verifcation.
 Managers can use it to confirm team assignments, review over roster compostion, and make sure players are assigned to correct team in the database before tournaments, reports, or operational decisions.

 ### Query 3
 <img width="576" height="347" alt="Screenshot 2026-03-29 at 10 02 04 PM" src="https://github.com/user-attachments/assets/d570f84f-057c-424c-a416-0934cf6dd79c" />